What are cookies

 Cookies are used by web developers to help users navigate their websites efficiently and perform certain functions.
 Cookies are often perceived as ‘bad‘ due to their excessive use by the internet giants (you know who they are) using them to further their own sales & marketing opportunities.
 Rest assured that we have no interest in identifying visitors to the site or bothering visitors with unsolicited emails.

-If you subscribe to the site then we will send occasional emails to advise on new posts and site news.
-In the first year of operation we have sent just 4 emails and would see a maximum of 1 email a month as a goal – to advise of new posts added that month.
+If you subscribe to the site then we may send occasional emails to advise on new posts and site news.

-Due to the core role of cookies in enhancing/enabling site usability, disabling cookies may prevent some aspects of the website from working properly but feel free to try it though if cookies are a concern.
+Due to the core role of cookies in enhancing/enabling site usability, disabling cookies may prevent some aspects of the website from working properly but please feel free to deny cookies if they are a concern.

 To find out more about cookies, including how to see what cookies have been set and how to manage them, visit www.allaboutcookies.org